 When it comes to shopping for blueberries, try to get the fresh variety if possible.
 Of course, the fresh varieties are only available from May through September.
 When looking at the sizes, the smaller ones are wild and the large ones are cultivated.
 The dark blue color is the color that you want with a little bit of a silvery bloom, which is the best way to judge quality.
 The silvery bloom is a protective waxy coating that naturally forms on the blueberries.

 What about getting frozen blueberries?
 Great!
 Go for it.
-Fresh is best.
-Frozen is second.
-I would rather you get frozen than none at all.
 A lot of nutritionists are now saying that frozen is actually better, because it is frozen at its peak of ripeness.
 So the nutrients are all intact.

 Another benefit of buying frozen blueberries is that you save money.
-You can buy in bulk from a co-op, such as www.azurestandard.com.
+You can buy in bulk from a co-op, such as Azure Standard.
 Or just watch the sales around your local grocery stores and stock up your freezer.

 Frozen strawberries actually cost less than blueberries, usually around half as much.
 So a lot of times, I will use half strawberries and half blueberries.
 That saves quite a bit of money in the long haul.

 Fresh blueberries are very easy to store.
-All you need to do is to place the blueberries in a shallow glass pan with a lid on it to cover them.
+All you need to do is to place the blueberries in a container with a lid.
 By doing this, you are able to refrigerate your blueberries for up to ten days.
 Once you are ready to use them, simply pull them out, rinse them well, and then enjoy.

 Now that you know all about the benefits of blueberries and what it can do for your family, it is time to get started bringing these little wonderful berries into your diet and the diet of your family.
-And now that you know how to shop for them and how to store them, you can really get all of the benefits that come from the blueberry nutrition.
+And now you know how to shop, store, and use them in smoothies.
+Gain all of the benefits that come from the blueberry nutrition in a variety of ways.